| Turn off implied options |

 rsync -av --rsync-path="rsync --fake-super" /src/ host:/dest/

-Since there is only one "side" in a local copy, this option affects both the sending and receiving of files.
+There is only one "side" in a local copy, this affects both the sending and receiving of files.

 as a substitute for an actual remote shell (see --rsh).